 Eatonville is a very small town located in the state of Washington.
 With a population of 3,026 people and two constituent neighborhoods, Eatonville is the 166th largest community in Washington.

-Eatonville is a blue-collar town, with 36.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Eatonville is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Eatonville who work in office and administrative support (14.56%), law enforcement and fire fighting (7.45%), and sales jobs (7.28%).
+Eatonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Eatonville is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Eatonville who work in sales jobs (10.83%), office and administrative support (10.50%), and food service (9.46%).

+Eatonville is a somewhat ethnically-diverse town.
 The people who call Eatonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eatonville residents report their race to be White, followed by Asian.
-Important ancestries of people in Eatonville include Irish, English, Norwegian, and French .
+Important ancestries of people in Eatonville include German, English, Irish, Norwegian, and Dutch.

 The most common language spoken in Eatonville is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.